 UK content

-Alongside its contribution to UK energy needs, the UK’s offshore wind sector is also bringing local economic benefit, in terms of investment and local job creation.
+Alongside its contribution to UK energy needs, the UK’s offshore wind sector is also bringing local economic benefits, in terms of investment and local job creation.
 To help track progress, the industry tracks UK content.

 UK content is defined in Methodology for measuring the UK content of UK offshore wind farms (BVG Associates for Department of Energy and Climate Change, The Crown Estate and RenewableUK, May 2015, available online at https://bvgassociates.com/publications/).
-Developers agreed that from 2015 all UK offshore wind farms would report their UK content data for aggregation by RenewableUK.

 • Operations, maintenance and service, where much of the activity is close to the wind farm site,